-Rotis was one of the first typeface families in which you had a choice of serif, semi-serif, semi-sans and sans versions.
-For many years it was the corporate font for the company that I work for.
+Rotis was one of the first typeface families in which you had a choice of serif, semi-serif, semi-sans, and sans versions.
+For many years it was the corporate font of Agfa, the company I work for.
 This made it a natural choice for my list of interesting fonts.

 What does rotis look like?

 What do you use rotis for?